startandroid/mvpsample/README.md

 # MVP sample
-Clear MVP sample for beginners, without any libraries
+Clear MVP sample for beginners, without any interfaces and libraries